-A: We wrote the original white-flour Master Recipe in our first book with typical all-purpose white flour in mind (such as, Gold Medal) which has a protein content of about 9.8-10.5%.
+A: We wrote the original white-flour Master Recipe for our first book with typical all-purpose white flour (such as Gold Medal), which has a protein content of about 9.8-10.5%.
 The following flours have a greater protein content and will require you to add more water to dough that is entirely made from these white flours.
 You don’t need all that extra water if white flour only part of the loaf’s flour mixture.

 Canadian all-purpose flour, most brands: add approximately 1/4 cup extra water to the full recipe

 Gold Medal Better for Bread 12.5% protein: add approximately 1/3 cup extra water to the full recipe

 King Arthur Bread Flour 12.7% protein (add approximately 1/3 cup extra water to the full recipe)